 Special note #2:

-Some international students can obtain the right to work up to 20 hours a week during term time and full time during vacation.
+Some international students can obtain the right to work up to 20 hours a week during term time and full time during scheduled vacations.
 This is a great way to gain local work experience, practice English and earn some pocket money, but not every course qualifies you for work rights.
-Take expert advice to make sure whether this concession applies to you.
+Take expert student visa advice to make sure whether this concession applies to you.

 The Malcolm Pacific Immigration team of advisers and experts take away the stress and worry of navigating the complex world of New Zealand Student visas, policies, and immigration.